ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/oscillating_plate.rst

 Create analysis
 ---------------
-Creating the analysis consists of accessing the ``setup`` API, loading particpants, creating and verifying both interfaces and data transfers, querying for setup errors, and modifying settings.
+Creating the analysis consists of accessing the ``setup`` API, loading participants, creating and verifying both interfaces and data transfers, querying for setup errors, and modifying settings.

 Access the ``setup`` API